Over approx 26 miles from the Rowley Mile, Newmarket, 11am Sunday 7 October 2018

-- It is compulsory for every rider to bring two helpers and to attend the briefing at 9 o’clock on Sunday morning.
+12. It is compulsory for every rider to bring two helpers and to attend the briefing at 9 o’clock on Sunday morning.
 Riders and helpers should accept any advice given by stewards/officials and veterinary officers regarding after-care.
-All crews must remain at the vet gate during the race and the mobile number of the crews must be entered on the entry form.
+All crews must remain at the vet gate after the start of the race; their mobile numbers to be entered on the entry form.
 Each horse is limited to two crew.

 No horses may be crewed until they have been timed into the crewing area.

-- All horses will be allowed home after the race subject to being cleared by the Marathon veterinary officers.
-The horses must remain at least two hours after the final vetting and receive a Fit to Travel pass before leaving the ground.
-If in the opinion of the veterinary officers, a horse needs to be stabled overnight, then the competitor must comply.
+16. All horses will be allowed home after the race subject to being cleared by the Marathon veterinary officers.
+The horses must remain at least 2 hours after the final vetting and receive a Fit to Travel pass before leaving the ground.
+If in the opinion of the veterinary officers, a horse needs to be stabled overnight, then the competitor must do so.
 Emergency stabling is available.

-- It is compulsory for all competitors to be covered by Public Liability Insurance: Please give details on entry form.
+24. It is compulsory for all competitors to be covered by Public Liability Insurance: Please give details on entry form.

 26. Winner receives £1,000; prize money to 10th place, amounts to be notified after the closing date.
-All riders completing within the required time will receive a Centenary marathon rosette.
+All riders completing within the required time will receive a Centenary Marathon rosette.

 The Organiser/Organising Committee of this event has taken all reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the Organiser/Organising Committee and all Officials, Stewards and Veterinary Officers.